 Settle in, my bread and cheese loving friend.

-I already mentioned the whole bread and cheese reason but in case they're not enough...here are some more:
+I already mentioned the whole bread and cheese reason but I especially love the fact that I can make this recipe ahead in parts.

 There are several ways you can make this soup.
-I'm giving you the 100% homemade version that's still super easy and the 75% homemade version that is just as good!
+In the recipe card, I give all the options: the 100% homemade version that’s still super easy and the 75% homemade version that is just as good!

-These easy soup dumplings aren't a traditional bread dumpling in that their primary ingredient is ricotta.
-We are using an extra rich ricotta called ricotta con latte which essentially means "ricotta with milk".
-A more crumbly ricotta typically just has whey in it and it's the variety with milk that helps create a creamy smooth texture.
+These easy soup dumplings aren’t a traditional bread dumpling in that their primary ingredient is ricotta.
+I have found that using an extra rich ricotta called ricotta con latte (essentially “ricotta with milk”) is ideal.
+A more crumbly ricotta typically just has whey in it and it’s the variety with milk that helps create a creamy smooth texture.

 If you can’t find it near you, don’t worry!
 Use what you have and can find but if you can..by all means, pick it up!